Freenove/Freenove_4WD_Car_Kit_for_ESP32/docs/source/fnk0053/codes/tutorial/0_Installation_of_Arduino_IDE_.rst

     **it takes a while to install the ESP32, make sure your network is stable.**

-When finishing installation, click Tools in the Menus again and select Board: "Arduino Uno", and then you can see information of ESP32 Wrover Module.
-Click " ESP32 Wrover Module" so that the ESP32 programming development environment is configured.
+When finishing installation, click Tools in the Menus again and select Board: "Arduino Uno", and then you can see information of **ESP32 Wrover Module**.
+Click "**ESP32 Wrover Module**" so that the ESP32 programming development environment is configured.

 .. image:: ../_static/imgs/0_Installation_of_Arduino_IDE_/Chapter00_27.png
     :align: center